cherrymar/cs124/docs/design.md

 We also think that this new iteration of the app is clearer and the icons are aligned better.
-Another thing we are proud of is figuring out how to disable certain buttons that shouldn't be used at times.
+Another thing we are proud of is figuring out how to disable certain buttons that shouldn't be used at times and also implementing the stars to indicate priority levels.